canjiali/PARADE/README.md

 ### 3. Significance Test
 To do a significance test, just configurate the `trec_eval` path in the `evaluation.py` file.
-Then simply run the following command, here we compare DocuBERT with BERT-MaxP:
+Then simply run the following command, here we compare PARADE with BERT-MaxP:
 ```
 python evaluation.py \
   --qrels /data/anserini/src/main/resources/topics-and-qrels/qrels.robust04.txt \